You are here

 Title IV: Student Support & Academic Enrichment (SSAE)

-Notice of Approval for Title IV, Part A Waivers
+Title IV, Part A Public Reporting

 Title IV, Part A of the Every Student Succeeds Act of 2015 is intended to improve students’ academic achievement by increasing the capacity of States, local educational agencies (LEAs), schools, and local communities to provide all students with access to a well-rounded education, improve school conditions for student learning, and improve the use of technology in order to improve the academic achievement and digital literacy of all students.